Poker | Complete Guide

 Below we’ve listed standard terms that beginners should know and understand to become better players.

 This is the initial wager before the deal.
-In Texas Hold ’em, only the two players to the left of the dealer have to ante.
+Only the two players to the dealer’s left have to ante in Texas Hold ’em.
 In most other poker versions, all players ante.

 Putting up chips or money on a hand.
 The amount the player bets usually depends on the hand’s strength.

 This is matching the previous player’s bet to stay in the game.
 A player calls if they think their hand is as good or has the potential of getting stronger.

 Increasing the amount of the previous bet is a raise.
 Raising is associated with either having a strong hand or trying to win the pot on the spot with a well-timed bluff.

 If a player does not feel his hand is good enough to stay in the game, they fold or surrender whatever chips they have wagered and are out of the hand.

 This is an option to remain in the game without wagering.
 If the previous player has bet or raised, a player cannot check.
 If all players check, that round is over.